Porsche 911 GT3 RS (991.2, 2018-2020) review

 Price and rivals

-Intra-brand rivalry aside, the hardcore £143,260 Mercedes-AMG GT R is an obvious and formidable foe, though being front-engined and turbocharged it has a very different character.
+Intra-brand rivalries aside, the hardcore £143,260 Mercedes-AMG GT R is an obvious and formidable foe, though being front-engined and turbocharged it has a very different character.